Terenceyuyue/mVEM/README.md

 ### Linear elasticity

-For linear elasticity problems, we mainly consider the locking-free virtual elements in the lowest order case.
+For linear elasticity problems, we mainly consider the (locking-free) virtual elements in the lowest order case.

-   - elasticityVEM_NavierNC.m
-   - elasticityVEM_NC.m,  elasticityVEM_NCb.m
-   - elasticityVEM_KouhiaStenberg.m
-   - elasticityVEM_NCreducedIntegration.m
+   - conforming and nonconforming VEMs for the Navier/displacement form
+   - conforming and nonconforming VEMs for the tensor form
+   - nonconforming VEMs for a continuous treatment of the domain boundary
+   - locking-free VEMs: Kouhia-Stenberg VEM (Vnc \times Vc),  reduced integration technique based VEMs
+   - a standard benchmark: Cook's membrane problem

 ------------------